Between heritage towns, rural romance and culinary delights, experience Tuscany at its authentic best

 This morning, you’ll head south to have some time in the hidden Tuscan jewel of Pienza with town’s honey-stone heritage.
 Once a sleepy, hilltop village, it underwent a 15th-century transformation, with Pope Pius II building churches, a palace and town hall in his hometown.
 From Pienza, head north into Chianti for two nights at a Castle resort, where, between sipping wine on the terrace, enjoying gourmet dinners and lounging by the pool, you'll enjoy a truly relaxing end to your Tuscan journey.

 Stay: Castello di Spaltenna (Superior)

 While you’ll say goodbye to your Tuscan villa this morning, there’s one final treat in store.
 On a visit to a historic mill, you’ll enjoy a guided tour of the press before a light lunch and the chance to taste the olive oil.
-It’s a fitting end to your trip, before you’re met in Florence by a private driver who’ll see you to Pisa for your flight home.
+It’s a fitting end to your trip, before you head for Pisa and return your car hire at the airport for your flight home.

 Any element of this itinerary can be adjusted to suit your needs.
 Just contact us to find out more.

 from £1,680 pp. incl. flights